 Keep in mind that you may need to charge less than your competitors to gain customers, so you may have to sell at a loss as you get your business up and running.

 (By the way, if you have created a business plan for your endeavor, which we strongly recommend, you will have at least the first six months planned out.)

 Once you have gained a customer base and feel that you are ready to expand, here are some steps you can take:

 - Advertise more widely: create fliers and brochures to post around town soliciting business.

 - Create a website and start spreading the word through social media posts (for example on Facebook or Instagram).

 - Explore selling at festivals, farmers’ markets, local cafes.

 - Explore adding an online arm to your business.

-- Remember that as you expand sales, you will also need to expand your facilities; if you are really successful, you may have to rent a commercial cooking space.
+- Remember that as you expand sales, you will also need to expand your facilities; if you are really successful, you may have to rent a commercial cooking or baking space.